anytizer/sargam-blog.lmms/README.md

 * solved the problem of parsing SARGAM notations.
 * got more skills on C# and xml handling.
+* built APIs around this theme.
 * enhanced skills on LMMS instrumentation.
 * gained more information about classical music in theories.
-* brought up a software to write SARGAM notations that can be conveted into melodious audio.
+* brought up a [software](#) to write SARGAM notations that can be conveted into melodious audio.
 * opened an opportunity of Raag detection for a given SARGAM.
 * collaborated with some authors.
-* gained confidence in the areas coveted in the article.
+* gained confidence in the areas covered.

 ## Notices